pixzcodes/tasks-cli/README.md

 ## Installing
-To install, clone the repository and navigate to the root of the project.
+To install, clone the repository and navigate to the root of the project (where setup.py is located).

 Then run
 ```
-pip install -e .
+pip install .
 ```

 Now run
 ```
-tasks-cli
+tasks-cli help
 ```
-to initialize.